 Appear for Other MBA Entrance Exams

-MBA entrance exam season has begun for 2025 academic year.
-You have the option of appearing for several other national level entrance exams such as CAT, XAT, SNAP, CMAT and NMAT.
+You can also appear for state level entrance exams of your home state.
+These exams are easier and colleges are granted basis exam score only.
+So, there is no pressure of GE/WAT/PI.
+You have the option of appearing for several other national level entrance exams such as CAT, XAT, SNAP, CMAT and NMAT, later this year.
 The syllabus of all MBA entrance exams is same so you will not find it much difficult to prepare for other exams.

 Also Read: Top 20 MBA entrance exams you can take this year